Jozef Rulof: Twin souls

 A twin soul is what is called the One True Love.
 Every person has a twin soul, because the All-Source represents fatherhood as well as motherhood.
 Man and woman form one unity.
 Our twin soul is the cell with which we had sexual intercourse for the first time on the Moon.
 Two cells united and secreted another cell.
 This cell divided to form two other cells.
 These two new cells will unite just as the parent cells did.
 The chance a person marries his twin soul is very small: we are already too long on Earth because of our karma and Cause and Effect.
 But we have certainly met our twin soul in previous lives and it is nonetheless possible that we meet our twin soul during our current life, even without knowing it.
 They could be our son or daughter, a friend, or awaiting a new birth in the world of the unconscious.

 Theory of evolution

-Man did not descend from ape but ape descended from man.
-The first living cells on Earth were human cells.
-When these cells died, new life emerged from their rot: animal cells.
-This process repeated over and over again: new cells emerged from the rot of these animal cells and so forth.
-Through evolution, man has indeed been a fishlike and apelike being, but never an animal apelike being.
-Man has always been ahead of animals and plants in terms of evolution.
+Jozef Rulof believed in a strict hierarchy in the animal kingdom, with humans at the top, and other animal species below.
+Throughout his texts, he strictly differentiates between "man" (scientifically considered a member of the animal kingdom) and "animal" (which scientifically are considered non-human animals), giving them similar evolutionary distance that an animal would have to a plant.
+He claimed that the first living cells on the primordial Earth were cells possessed by human "souls", but primitive in their actual physiology.
+When these cells died, new life would emerge from their rotting process: these would be cells inhabited by non-human animal "souls".
+This process would then be repeated over and over again: new cells, inhabited by "lesser souls", would emerge from the rot of these animal cells, and so forth.
+After enough such divisions, eventually, the creations that came after would be so diluted that they could no longer be claimed to have a "soul", and these he called "after-creations" ("nascheppingen"), which would include insects.
+Through evolution, the human souls would reincarnate in descended cells that are further along in evolution, possessing beings of a fishlike state, towards an apelike being, towards a human-shaped being.
+In this context, he claimed, human souls have always been "ahead" of other animals and plants in terms of evolution.
+This, he claimed, he was told by his spiritual guide and master "Alcar".

 Astrology

-Astrology will never become a science.
-Planets can have an influence on the physical body but they cannot influence someone's personality.
+Jozef Rulof believed that astrology would never become a science.
+He claimed that planets can have an influence on the physical body, but that they cannot influence someone's personality.